Your pet wants you to read our newsletter. (Then give them a treat.)

 Find your tribe.

 Some dogs play rough, some dogs play gently.
 Some dogs like to chase, some dogs like to wrestle.
 Others just want to play fetch and be left alone.
-Follow Gator’s lead on what kind of player he is and set him up with playmates and activities he enjoys.
+When you’re trying to teach your dog to greet other dogs calmly, follow Gator’s lead on what kind of player he is and set him up with playmates and activities he enjoys.
 Perhaps the dog park on a Saturday morning is just too rowdy for him.
 Maybe the closest dog park is just not big enough for him to find a buffer to create space and assess the situation.
 Maybe he is more into an open field with a few good friends.
 If you find a group of dogs he gets on with, try and make it a regular thing.
 If you find a big open park where he can avoid rowdy dogs and find chiller playmates, go out of your way to take the trip — even if it means passing the park right down the block.

 Book a class.

-A well-run group training class can be an organized way to engage with other dogs without play being the primary focus.
-Find a class with a professionally certified trainer who practices LIMA (Least Intrusive, Minimally Aversive) techniques and has plenty of experience.
+A well-run group training class can be an organized way to train a timid dog by engaging with other dogs without play being the primary focus.
+Find a dog socialization training class with a professionally certified trainer who practices LIMA (Least Intrusive, Minimally Aversive) techniques and has plenty of experience.
 Learning a strong foundation of training cues is also a real confidence booster and opens up a clear line of communication and strong bond between you and Gator.